 Independent and Small Chain Cinemas in Essex

-The Century Cinema is Clacton has 2 screens (1 with 462 seats, the other with 97 seats).
+The Century Cinema in Clacton has 2 screens (1 with 462 seats, the other with 97 seats).
 The nearest pay and display car park is off Wellesley Road, the car park next to the cinema belongs to Buzz Bingo.
-Tickets are £3.50 weekdays and £4.50 weekends.
+Tickets are £5.45 when purchased online or over the phone or £5.00 when purchased at the cinema.
 The cinema dates from 1936 when it was one huge auditorium and it was divided into the bingo hall and 2 screens in 1967.

 An award winning not for profit cinema run by volunteers in a community space.
 The screen is 3.5 x 2.5 metres and they make space by moving the bookcases.
 They have a refreshment stall and sometimes have entertainment before the film.
-This is an affordable community experience showing roughly 2 films a month that are mostly old classics.
+This is an affordable community experience showing roughly 2 films a month that are mostly old classics and tickets are between £4 and £5.
 It sounds a bit like watching a film in a large living room with friends.

 No dedicated car park so look for street parking or the High Street car park.